jmcalalang/Ansible_Meetups/README.md

 6. Enter the Ansible-Vault password ```password```
 7. Check BIG-IP A via the GUI for the newly created Node/Pool/Profiles/iRules and Virtual, there was also an App_Svcs iApp deployed.
 8. Run the Ansible ***operations*** Teardown Playbook with Helper Script ```./run_ansible.sh -t```
+9. Enter the Ansible-Vault password ```password```
-9. Check BIG-IP A via the GUI for the removed objects and iApp
+10. Check BIG-IP A via the GUI for the removed objects and iApp
 ___

 ## Useful Information about the MVP and Ansible